matthankinson93/portfolio/README.md

 #### To see additional details and setup steps, please browse each directory.

 #### IOT-Angular-App
-Full-stack web application built using Angular 2 for the front-end, expressJS (nodeJs) for the back-end, and postgres SQL for the database.
+Full-stack web application built using Angular 2 for the front-end, expressJS (nodeJs) for the back-end, and PostgreSQL for the database.
 Application features full API routing, JWT authentication, and device credential generation for IoT device integrations following RESTful API architecture.

 #### Electron/MagicMirror